How to Track the Value of SAP Implementations | HCLTech

 2. Find the right implementation partner and prototype

 Choosing the correct implementation partner can be challenging.
-Brand recognition only sometimes guarantees the best fit.
-Focusing on the individuals who will collaborate with your organization is essential.
+Brand recognition doesn't always guarantee the best fit.
+It's essential to focus on the individuals who will collaborate with your organization.
 Meeting the team that will manage your project is critical.
 A suitable partner should have a track record of success in your industry.
 Equally important is having committed professionals who will support you and deliver value throughout the project.

 3. Formulate a strategic implementation plan